Zeddicus414ce/sql-style-guide/README.md

 Avoid subqueries; CTEs will make your queries easier to read and reason about.

-When using CTEs, pad the query with new lines.

 If you use any CTEs, always have a CTE named `final` and `select * from final` at the end.
 That way you can quickly inspect the output of other CTEs used in the query to debug the results.

 Closing CTE parentheses should use the same indentation level as `with` and the CTE names.